danielabar/meblog/src/markdown/rails-query-perf.md

 Execution Time: 4.229 ms
 ```

 This is because the index allows PostgreSQL to quickly locate and retrieve the relevant rows.
 Where the index helps is in a faster filtering operation based on the query conditions.
-Note that since this isn't an "index-only scan", a `Bitmap Heap Scan` was still required to access data from the table, which is shown in the first line of the query plan:
+Note that since this isn't an [index-only scan](https://www.postgresql.org/docs/current/indexes-index-only-scans.html), a `Bitmap Heap Scan` was still required to access data from the table, which is shown in the first line of the query plan:

 ```
 Bitmap Heap Scan on trips  (cost=67.58..592.59 rows=3521 width=48) (actual time=0.724..3.849 rows=3863 loops=1)